 Companies like Apple are making design impossible for startups to ignore.
-Startups like Path, Airbnb, Square, and Massive Health have design at the core of their business, and they're doing phenomenal work.
+Startups like GitHub, Airbnb, Square, and Fitbit have design at the core of their business, and they're doing phenomenal work.
 But what is ‘design’ actually?
 Is it a logo?
 A Wordpress theme?
 An innovative UI?

 It’s so much more than that.
 It’s a state of mind.
 It’s an approach to a problem.
 It’s how you’re going to kick your competitor’s ass.
 This handy guide will help you understand design and provide resources to help you find awesome design talent.